 Individual and group tutoring is available for most subjects and courses.
 Subject Tutors are student peers who have excelled in the courses they tutor and who have been hired for their knowledge and ability to explain relevant concepts to others.
 Subject tutoring is available during fall and spring semesters.
-Additionally, VWU has partnered with Smarthinking, a company that provides 24/7 online subject and writing tutoring throughout the year.
+Additionally, offers 24/7 online subject and writing tutoring throughout the year.